Skip to main content

 This program is now closed.
 Sign up for our mailing list to be the first to hear about our new programs!

-Our Black Youth Digital Safety Workshops, designed for students in grades 1-8, offer a series of virtual sessions that equip participants with essential computer skills, coding knowledge, and practical tools for navigating the online world safely.
+Our Black Youth Digital Safety Workshops, designed for students in grades 1 to 8, offer a series of virtual sessions that equip participants with essential computer skills, coding knowledge, and practical tools for navigating the online world safely.
 Tailored to each age group, these workshops introduce foundational digital skills to younger students and progressively build towards more advanced coding and digital safety topics for older participants.
-By fostering a supportive and inclusive environment, these workshops empower Black youth to confidently explore STEM opportunities while staying safe in the digital space.
+By fostering a supportive and inclusive environment, these workshops empower Black youth to confidently explore STEM opportunities while staying safe in the digital space

 • Black Girls Empowerment STEM Club

-Black Girls Empowerment STEM Club for grades 5-8
+Black Girls Empowerment STEM Club for Grades 3 to 5

 CLICK HERE TO REGISTER